thomasballinger/rlundo/readme.md

   * takes instructions from modified readline over sockets

 - [x] set up tests for that simple version
+- [x] decide what correct behavior for a scroll-up that goes off screen is
+  - "output inconsistent" added to scrollback
+  - save history
+    [ ] record logical lines of history in addition to rows
+  - put new prompt in middle row if there's enough history to fill out above it
+  - put new prompt higher up if not enough history

 - [ ] set up testing harness: use Tmux
   - [x] programmatically set up tmux